Education in Wayanad

-Educational Organizations are located mainly in Kalpetta and Sultan Battery.
+Educational Organizations in Wayanad are located mainly in Kalpetta and Sultan Bathery.

 Education in Sulthan Bathery

 Many educational institutions including schools, colleges, industrial training centers and teacher training institutes exist in Sulthan Bathery.
 Wayanad is a single Education District with one Deputy Director of Education, one District Educational Officer (DEO) and three Assistant Educational Officers (AEO).
 Sulthan Bathery taluk is under one AEO.
 Wayanad District Institute of Education and Training (DIET) is located at Sulthan Bathery.
 It is one of the three DIETs established in Kerala in the first phase in 1989.
 Apart from providing teacher education, its activities include academic research and innovations, academic monitoring of schools and material production.

 School Education

 Many government, aided and unaided schools exist in Sulthan Bathery.
 They come under different boards of education such as Kerala State Education Board and Central Board of Secondary Education.
 Some of the schools which follow the state syllabus are listed below: